 Arktikum Museum presents and provides information on Arctic issues and tells stories about Lapland.
 An Arktikum exhibition you will find an enormous information package of what's going on today in the evolving Arctic region.
 The Arktikum is a 10-minute walk from the centre.
 Rovaniemi also offers all kind of adventures, restaurants, cafes and so on.

 Sami - the indigenous people

-The Sami were recognized as an indigenous people in the Finnish Constitution in 1995.
+The Sami recognised as an indigenous people in the Finnish Constitution in 1995.
 The Sami here got their right to maintain and develop their language, culture and traditional livelihood.

 Since 1996, the Sami have had constitutional self-government concerning their language and culture in their homelands.
-According to Finnish law, the Sámi are entitled to service in their own language in official matters.
+According to Finnish law, the Sámi entitled to service in their language in official matters.

 Winter in Lapland